START-isms

 Take a first step toward action today.
 There is no such thing as a perfect moment to start something new and you will not have more time tomorrow.
 The time to start something new or different is now.
 Even a small step is movement forward and that momentum can spur a chain reaction.
 Adjustments will follow as we observe how our actions are working, or not working.
 Impactful discoveries, movements, and changes all happen following action - not when we stand still.

 We can raise awareness and encourage acceptance in April but more importantly, we must evaluate how we are advocating for inclusiveness throughout the year.
-Acceptance means individuals with disabilities, including ASD, are welcomed and valued.
+Acceptance means individuals with disabilities, including autism, are welcomed and valued.
 True acceptance is embodied by developing authentic relationships, guarding dignity, and prioritizing respect.
 Acceptance means belonging and participating in all aspects of school and community life.
 It is active and collaborative.
 When we commit to listening to all people and perspectives, we create spaces where true diversity and equity exist 365 days a year.

 Independence Facilitators Facilitate Independence